arron-speake-bluefruit/bootloader-and-updater/readme.md

 to begin a debug session.
 This should run the built standalone debug application.

 There is no current setup for debugging the bootloader inside VSCode.

+## Testing

+A single CMake build directory is unable to handle multiple compiler toolchains at once, so the test project is contained inside its own CMake project with its own build directory.

+To build and run tests, do `./test.sh`.
+Passing the `--no-run` flag will only perform the build step.